Las Vegas, NV

 Unlike the conference- and unconference-style pre-Forum events of recent years, Learn@DLF will be structured entirely as a workshop day.
 Through engaging, hands-on sessions, attendees will gain experience with new tools and resources, exchange ideas, and develop and share expertise with fellow community members.

-We’ll provide breakfast, lunch, and copious coffee breaks, to fuel your work.
-Registration will be set at $100, to recover costs of catering and A/V. Some workshops may require additional books or materials; instructors will contact participants about these in advance of the event.
+Registration will be set at $100, and includes a full day of workshops (build your own schedule!) as well as breakfast, lunch, and copious coffee breaks to fuel your work.
+Some workshops may require additional books or materials; instructors will contact participants about these in advance of the event.

-Registration for Learn@DLF is welcome regardless of attendance at the DLF Forum.
-Registration will be available after the day’s program is released.
+Attendance of Learn@DLF is welcome regardless of attendance at the DLF Forum.

 The 2018 DLF Forum and Learn@DLF are community and practitioner-based events that would not be possible without thoughtful and engaged participation from our community.
 Thank you!